bobzurad/couchbase-springboot-realworld-example-app/README.md

 PASSWORD=userPass
 ```

-## Run

-1. Run `mvn package` in the project folder to build the project
-1. Run `java --add-opens java.base/java.lang=ALL-UNNAMED -jar target/*.jar`
-2. Run `./postman/run-api-tests.sh` to run Postman collection tests

-The reason we need to add the `--add-opens java.base/java.lang=ALL-UNNAMED` parameters can be found on this article: https://www.springcloud.io/post/2022-07/inaccessibleobjectexception/

 ## Setup Couchbase

 There are multiple ways to create a Couchbase instance.
+Below describes a couple of ways to run Couchbase.

 ### Using Docker

-You can use our [official Docker image](https://hub.docker.com/_/couchbase) by running `docker run -d --name db -p 8091-8097:8091-8097 -p 9123:9123 -p 11207:11207 -p 11210:11210 -p 11280:11280 -p 18091-18097:18091-18097 couchbase`
-Then you can go to http://localhost:8091 and start setting up your cluster.
-Take a look at the hub page for more details.
+If you have Docker installed, you can run `docker-compose up` to start the Couchbase instance locally.
+Then you can go to http://localhost:8091 to manage the Couchbase instance.

+#### First Time Setup

+ If this is the first time starting Couchbase, you need to do the following:

+ - Create the Administrator account with the password of `password`
+ - Create a bucket named `default`

 ### Using Couchbase Capella

-Go to https://cloud.couchbase.com.
-From there you can setup a trial account and get a 30days free instance, no Credit Card required.
-Check out our getting started here:
+If you don't want to use Docker to run a Couchbase instance locally, you can go to https://cloud.couchbase.com.
+From there you can setup a trial account and get a 30 days free instance.

+## Run

+ - Make sure the Couchbase instance is running.
+ - Run `mvn package` in the project folder to build the project
+ - Run `java --add-opens java.base/java.lang=ALL-UNNAMED -jar target/*.jar`
+ - Run `./postman/run-api-tests.sh` to run Postman collection tests

+The reason we need to add the `--add-opens java.base/java.lang=ALL-UNNAMED` parameters can be found on this article: https://www.springcloud.io/post/2022-07/inaccessibleobjectexception/